Lactation in the LGBTQ+ community

 After puberty, trans men have more extensive mammary tissue than cisgender men and at the point of having a child they may or may not have had surgery to reduce the amount and appearance of this tissue.
 This 'top surgery' would reduce the amount of tissue available for lactation.
 In some cases milk ducts may be severed and there may no longer be a connection between mammary tissue and the nipple.
 This may reduce the amount of milk a trans man can produce or make any lactation impossible.

-Trans men report difficulties with discussing the effect of surgery on lactation with their surgeon, and given that the area is new their surgeons may not know the potential effects either.
+Trans men report difficulties with discussing the effect of surgery on lactation with their surgeon, and given that the area is relatively new their surgeons may not know the potential effects either.
 Lactation is likely to be more affected by 'double incision' surgery where nipples are repositioned than surgeries that preserve the nipple pedicle.
 However it appears that trans men who have had surgery of all kinds can experience changes in the mammary tissue if they become pregnant and may produce milk of various amounts.

 Even when a trans man doesn't want to continue lactation they should be advised on what to look out for in their chest tissue after birth to avoid engorgement and mastitis.
 The shape and amount of mammary tissue after top surgery may bring difficulties with how to best position a baby at the chest to effectively latch - several techniques have been advised such as forming a 'sandwich' with the parent's hand, using a nipple shield and avoiding any laid back positions that stretch the chest tissue.
 An at-chest supplementer and/or the use of a galactogogue may be useful if milk supply is low.

 Some transmasculine individuals and non-binary people assigned female at birth suffer gender dysphoria related to their chest appearance and therefore lactation may exacerbate this.
 Some may limit the length of lactation in order to go back to binding their chest, taking testosterone or having top surgery (for which it is generally advised to wait at least six months after lactation).
-However not everyone experiences dysphoria in this way - in fact some report that using their chest tissue for this practical purpose and to connect with their child reduces dysphoria.
+However not everyone experiences dysphoria in this way - in fact some report that using their mammary tissue for this practical purpose and to connect with their child reduces dysphoria.

 There are also practical issues relating more widely to gender dysphoria as chestfeeding may lead others to misgender a parent (using a different gendered pronoun, name, or description from that which the patient uses) or may challenge a desire for privacy around their body.
 The world of pregnancy and lactation is steeped in feminine language and imagery.
 Some trans men and non-binary people may find it particularly difficult to seek help with lactation from professionals for these reasons, as documented in this report.

 It is generally advised not to bind the chest or use testosterone while chestfeeding or lactating.
-Low dose testosterone does not appear to enter human milk but the higher doses used for cross-sex hormone therapy are likely to enter human milk.
-Several case studies support the idea that testosterone levels in the child remain normal despite parental testosterone use due to first pass metabolism and no clinical effects were seen in the children in these reports.
+Low dose testosterone does not appear to enter human milk but the higher doses used for gender affirming hormone therapy are likely to enter human milk.
+Several case studies support the idea that testosterone levels in the child remain normal despite parental testosterone use due to first pass metabolism, and no clinical effects were seen in the children in these reports.
 Testosterone may reduce milk supply.
 Some trans men have reported using gentle chest binding during lactation with careful attention to any signs of blocked ducts or mastitis.

 Trans women may choose to use induced lactation protocols and supplemental nursing systems as discussed above.
 There are two others areas to discuss.
 Firstly a trans woman may be taking an anti-androgen medication such as spironolactone so this should be checked with a trusted source of information about medications and lactation.
 For example, spironolactone is not a contraindication to breastfeeding.